-• Any legislative and regulatory proposals should be technology- and sector-neutral and reflect the FAA's authority to regulate the airspace.
+- are facing legislation in many states and localities that seeks to restrict the use of drones, often based on arbitrary data and restrictions. - Any legislative and regulatory proposals should be technology- and sector-neutral, reflect the FAA's authority to regulate the airspace, and protect critical infrastructure and fixed site facilities.
 Targeted legislation will lead to inefficiencies and inconsistencies in how laws are applied and could slow technological solutions and growth.